patricklapgar/patricklapgar/README.md

 I started programming during high school.
 Back then, I used to just fidget with websites and write nifty JavaScripts in the browser console

 5 years later and here I am!
-I study Electronics, from microprocessors to embedded firmware, and I still love building things for the web 🤓
+I study Electronics, from microprocessors to embedded firmware, and I still love building web apps 🤓

 In my recent co-op, I worked on an operating system and developed internal tools.
-Before that, I was a full-stack intern in a consulting firm
+Before that, I was a full-stack intern at a consulting firm

 Needless to say, my work comprises of both web and systems development.
 I love working (and learning) in both areas, and I hope it shows

 I've got quite a bit of projects here.
-Take a look around, maybe they'll prove to be a useful reference for you (or at least be interesting) 🙂
+Take a look around, maybe they'll prove to be a useful reference for you 🙂

 A little more about me: